Cammy: Character design

 A different look was introduced in X-Men vs. Street Fighter, where her style and moves are similar to those of both Spider-Man and Psylocke.
-This time, Cammy was depicted wearing a light blue, long sleeve thong leotard, a matching garrison cap, red gloves, brown leather boots, and a yellow necktie.
+This time, Cammy was depicted wearing a light blue, long sleeve thong leotard, a matching garrison cap, brown leather boots, and a small yellow necktie.
+The red gauntlets were kept, with the addition of an elbow pad on the right side.
 The camouflage of her legs was replaced with blue stains in the shape of lightning bolts.
 This incarnation is known as Shadaloo Cammy or "Killer Bee" and appears in the Street Fighter Alpha, Marvel vs. Capcom and Capcom vs. SNK series of games, as well as in Namco × Capcom and in several manga and comic adaptations.
 Shadaloo Cammy is approximately 16 years old.

 In Street Fighter IV, in addition to the Delta Red attire, her default, Cammy has an alternate appearance which is reminiscent of the Shadaloo version.
 This consists of her wearing a blue zipped-up fleece thong leotard with matching knee-high boots with woolen trim, a Delta Red garrison cap, midnight-blue gloves and arm braces, and blue camouflage on her legs.
 In the consecutive Super Street Fighter IV, she gains an additional alternate costume based on M. Bison's, mostly by its red color and the similarly shaped hat and accessories.
 However, she still wears a thong leotard and camouflage paint on her legs.
-Her fourth alternative costume in the game has her in a catgirl-like costume, with metal gauntlets and leg coverings.
+Her fourth alternative costume in the game has her in a catgirl-like costume, alluding to her fondness for cats, with metal gauntlets and leg coverings.
 In Street Fighter X Tekken, Cammy gains an additional two alternate costumes: one is based on King from Tekken, and the second is an all-original design inspired by a punk rock type of look, with her sporting a huge red bow, a black vest with a pink top, a red skirt with leather straps and black leather knee-high boots; she also got a leopard motif costume in an update.
-In Street Fighter V, Cammy has various different alternate outfits, from a combat swimsuit to a schoolgirl uniform, along with another catgirl outfit, One of her poses in that game has been globally censored due to the West's new sensibilities, disappointing and upsetting fans.
+In Street Fighter V, Cammy has various different alternate outfits, from a combat swimsuit to a schoolgirl uniform, along with another catgirl outfit, One of her poses in that game was adjusted due to changing cultural attitudes.
 In Street Fighter 6, in addition to being older, Cammy now has an entirely new outfit, consisting of a bob haircut with her classic front hair bangs, a turquoise blue leather jacket with belt straps and a union jack, a black crop top with white trim, black leggings with a white linear design, red combat boots with black socks, and her classic arm gauntlets with slight modifications to them.